How Long Does It Take To Learn Piano?

 Experience with music can also impact how long it takes to learn piano.
 Individuals who have played other instruments before, or have a general understanding of music theory, might find it easier to learn piano.
 This is because they have a foundational knowledge of music that can be applied to playing the piano.
 If someone is starting from scratch with no previous experience, it might take more time to learn the basics like reading sheet music, playing scales, and getting comfortable with the instrument.

-ALSO READ : How to Reset Your Washing Machine: A Step-by-Step Guide
+ALSO READ : How Long to Cook Turkey Bacon: A Guide to Perfectly Crispy Strips

 Natural Talent